auth0/auth0-deploy-cli/docs/terraform-provider.md

 You may **not** want to consider the Auth0 Terraform Provider if:

 - Your development workflow does not use Terraform, requiring extra setup upfront
-- Your development workflows are primarily concerned with managing your tenants in bulk, working mostly in a [multi-environment context](multi-environment-workflow.md)
+- Your development workflows are primarily concerned with managing your tenants in bulk
 - Your tenant has lots of existing resources, may require significant effort to “import”